Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Conclusions

 \section{Conclusions}

-The main result of this paper is to show that simple, combinatorial online algorithms \emph{can} be worst-case analyzed even for the most general of all machine scheduling models and uncertain job sizes.
-Even if the competitive ratio for the case where jobs are release over time is obviously far from being tight, all performance bounds that we derive for the greedy algorithm are $\bigO{\Delta}$, which is the same order of magnitude as earlier bounds for offline problems on unrelated machines \cite{SSU2016}, and the same order of magnitude as earlier bounds for the online identical machines setting \cite{muv2006}.
-We believe that the derivation of genuine lower bounds for stochastic problems that would allow to separate from the corresponding deterministic special cases is the most interesting yet probably challenging direction for future work.
+The performance guarantees for the greedy algorithm obtained in this paper are in the order $\bigO{\Delta}$, which is the same order of magnitude as earlier results that have been obtained for offline problems on unrelated machines \cite{SSU2016}, and of the same order of magnitude as earlier bounds for the online identical machines setting \cite{muv2006}.
+Getting results independent of $\Delta$ is an interesting open problem.

+We also believe that the presented competitive analyses for the online deterministic problems are interesting in their own right, even if better competitive ratios can be obtained.
+We think so because the proposed greedy algorithm is (arguably) simple and intuitive, and hence practical.
+Finding a (matching) lower bound for the case with release times would be interesting.

+Another direction for future work is the derivation of genuine lower bounds on the approximability of the optimal expected performance of efficiently computable policies for stochastic scheduling problems, even in the offline setting.
+This would allow to separate the computational complexity of stochastic problems from the corresponding deterministic special cases.